malmriv/malmriv.github.io/_posts/2026-04-01-a-case-for-event-driven-database-integration.md

 }
 ```

-An update includes both the `before` and `after` states, which means downstream consumers can react not just to what the new value is, but to what it changed from.
-A price increase, a stock level dropping below the minimum, an expiry date being corrected: all of these become distinct, timestamped, ordered events.
-No polling, no batch windows, no guessing what changed between runs.
+An update includes both the `before` and `after` states, which means downstream consumers can have the whole picture of the changes performed on a given row.
+(An example of how this might be used: a very short Groovy script in SAP CPI would allow us to compare the `before` and `after` nodes, leaving us the ability to decide whether a certain change is functionally relevant and whether it should be propagated or not).
+A price increase, a stock level dropping below the minimum, an expiry date being corrected: all of these become distinct, timestamped events.
+This removes the necessity for polling and for keeping track of when the last replication was.

 The whole process is remarkably quick.
 The event appears in SAP Event Mesh almost instantly: